yash-sharma01/SuperMegaAwesome-Landing-Page/README.md

 # SuperMegaAwesome Landing Page

-This is a sample Landing Page for a store.
+A front-end design of a Landing Page for a Store.

 ### Watch the project live at: